MercuryPay/InfinitePeripherals.All.ObjC/README.md

 ===================
 XCode iOS application capturing encrypted credit card swipe from Infinite Peripheral and processing transactions to the MercuyPay web services platform.

-> In order to Build and Run you **must** be tethered to an iOS device to dubug.
+**PLEASE NOTE:** In order to Build and Run you **must** be tethered to an iOS device to dubug.
 Build will fail with iOS Simulator

-#Steps to capture secure card data from Infinite Peripherals encrypted swipers
+##Steps to Capture Secure Card Data from Infinite Peripherals Encrypted Swipers

-##Step 1: Add Infinite Peripheral library
+###Step 1: Add Infinite Peripheral library
 Add `DTDevices.h` and `libtdev.a` to your project

-##Step 2: Modify plist file
+###Step 2: Modify plist file
+`com.datecs.linea.pro.msr`
+`com.datecs.linea.pro.bar`

 ```
 <key>UISupportedExternalAccessoryProtocols</key>